my-janala/app-modernisation-demo/TROUBLESHOOTING_GUIDE.md

 2. **Narrate missing pieces**
    - "If the analysis were running, we'd see..."
-   - "The logs would show the analyzer processing files"
+   - "The logs would show the analyser processing files"

 3. **Focus on outcomes**
    - Show the issues that would be found
-   - Explain the modernization recommendations
+   - Explain the modernisation recommendations

 ### Handling Skeptical Questions